Calle De Los Negros, the Wickedest Street in the American West

 It was called ‘Calle de los Negros’ (alley of the blacks or alley of the dark-skinned) by the Spanish-speaking natives and ‘Negro Alley’ by English-speaking Americans who began to arrive in numbers during the later 1840s.
 A more vulgar name ‘Nig--r Alley’* was used in common reference to this place as well.
 The alley is alleged to have received its name from Jose Antonio Carillo in the early 1840s as a reference to the dark complexion of the then, affluent Californio families who lived there.[vii]
 Early accounts state this small street southeast of the old plaza to have been built in the early 1800s and not be more than 500 feet in length.
 Having walked the alley between existing landmarks, it was closer to about 285-300 feet in length.

 By the early-1850s Calle de los Negros reached its prime in lawlessness, rapine, and murder.
 Entering the alley from the south, you would see the long Coronel Adobe to the left.
-It faced 'Aliso' (Arcadia) street and ran half the length of the alley.
-From there, the Ocampo adobe would run all the way to Ocampo Plaza where you would be facing the Del Valle Adobe at the end before you.
+It faced 'Aliso' (Arcadia) street and ran for half the length of the alley.
+From there, the Ocampo adobe would run all the way to Ocampo Plaza where you would be facing the Del Valle Adobe at the end of the little street.
 On the right-hand side coming from the south, you would have passed La Aguila de Oro (The Golden Eagle saloon & gambling house), then La Prietita (a brothel) followed by a battery of small shops and cribs to the end of the alley.

 *This is the entrance from the Plaza showing the Del Valle adobe to the left and the Ocampo adobe to the right. - Photo credit to University of Southern California Libraries and California Historical Society archives.

-*The line of cars in the parking lot mark the location where the storefronts used to be.
+*The line of cars in the parking lot mark the location where the storefronts of Calle de los Negro's east side used to be.

 James.
 M. Guinn was a Civil War veteran who lived in Southern California from the 1870s until the end of his life noted this of the place in his 1915 book ‘A History of California’: